Arkzeil/NYCU-2024-OSC-OSDI-/Lab1/README.md

         - clear BSS to all 0.
         - jump to ```main``` function in ```kernel_main.c```.
     - Regarding the register, remember w register(32bits) and x register(64bits) shared same address.
+    - Regarding ```.global``` in .S file, [ref](https://stackoverflow.com/questions/17898989/what-is-global-start-in-assembly-language):
+    > global directive is NASM specific.
+It is for exporting symbols in your code to where it points in the object code generated.
+Here you mark _start symbol global so its name is added in the object code (a.o).
+The linker (ld) can read that symbol in the object code and its value so it knows where to mark as an entry point in the output executable.
+When you run the executable it starts at where marked as _start in the code.
 > linker script calculates the BSS section size based on your program’s global uninitialized variables.
 During linking, the linker determines the actual memory addresses for _bssstart and _bssend, allowing the startup code to clear the BSS section effectively.
 ### Basic Exercise 2 - Mini UART
 [BCM2837 ARM Peripherals manual](https://github.com/raspberrypi/documentation/files/1888662/BCM2837-ARM-Peripherals.-.Revised.-.V2-1.pdf)